Employer Insights

 Guest Author: Matt Gatsas

 Headshot2-modifiedMatt serves as the Vice President of Trivantus, New Hampshire payroll services company providing personalized service that has lead to having been voted Best Payroll Service Company by New Hampshire Business Review for many consecutive years, and more recently, earning a spot in the ranks of Inc. 5000 as one of America's fastest growing companies.
 Matt spends most of his time overseeing and managing the financial functions at Trivantus.
 Matt graduated from Babson College with a degree in Investments and is a resident of Bedford, NH where he lives with his wife Celia and two children Calla and Matthew.
-A big sports fan that loves to play golf, Matt has a deep love for horse racing, helping to manage his family's Thoroughbred horde racing partnership business, Sovereign Stable, Inc, and regularly attending races.
+A big sports fan that loves to play golf, Matt has a deep love for horse racing, helping to manage his family's Thoroughbred horse racing partnership business, Sovereign Stable, Inc, and regularly attending races.

 Topics:New Hampshire Labor Laws